RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Specific notes for macOS

+The main issue with macOS is the sorry state of emulator support.
+Many emulators are simply not available on this operating system, or the precompiled binaries have not been notarized meaning they will not run on anything newer than macOS 10.14.5.
+But most RetroArch cores are available so in general macOS is still a viable retrogaming platform.
+And if you are willing to compile from source code then this gives access to a number of additional emulators.
+However the procedure for emulator compilation is beyond the scope of the ES-DE documentation and the systems configuration file has only been preconfigured for emulators that are readily available for download and that have been verified as working on current macOS releases.

-On macOS, the first time you launch a game from within ES-DE, the operating system will present you with a security option with the following description:
+The first time you launch a game from within ES-DE, the operating system will present you with a security option with the following description:

 `"EmulationStation Desktop Edition" would like to access files in your Documents folder.`